nf-core/kmermaid/docs/usage.md

 ### `--skip_compare`

-This allows to skip the sourmash compare process when there is 1.
-Too many samples to compare so it'll take too long/run out of memory anyway 2.
-Won't actually use the compare result that has been trimmed already.
+This allows to skip the sourmash or SKA compare process when there are:

+1. Too many samples to compare so it'll take too long/run out of memory anyway
+2. Won't actually use the compare result that has been trimmed already.

 ### `--save_fastas`